Euthanasia and assisted suicide in Australia: South Australia

 In November 2016, the South Australian House of Assembly narrowly rejected a private member's bill which would have legalised a right to request voluntary euthanasia in circumstances where a person is in unbearable pain and suffering from a terminal illness.
 The bill was the first ever euthanasia bill to pass a second reading stage (27 votes to 19) though the bill was rejected during the clauses debate of the bill (23 votes all, with the Speaker's casting vote against the bill).

 In late June 2021, a voluntary euthanasia bill similar to that of other states passed the Parliament of South Australia.
 The legislation mirrors most of the provisions of the Victorian law, though also allows private hospitals and individual practitioners to conscientiously object from participating in the scheme, provided they refer patients to a place where they can access the scheme.
 Residents in aged care and retirement villages can also access the scheme in their own homes or units.
 The Voluntary Assisted Dying Act 2021 went into effect on 31 January 2023.

 Tasmania

+Tasmania first saw voluntary euthanasia legislation voted on in 2009 when Greens leader Nick McKim's 'Dying with Dignity' bill was voted down on 3 November 2009 by a vote of 15–7 in the House of Assembly.
+The vote saw all four Greens voting for the bill, six of the Liberals voting against the bill with one absent, and Labor splitting three voting for the bill and nine voted against the bill with two absent.

 Tasmania came close to legalising voluntary euthanasia in November 2013, when a Greens-initiated voluntary euthanasia bill was narrowly defeated in the House of Assembly by a vote of 13–12.
 The bill would have allowed terminally ill Tasmanians to end their lives 10 days after making three separate requests to their doctor.
 Although both major parties allowed a conscience vote, all ten Liberals voted against the legislation, with Labor splitting seven in favour and three against, and all five Greens voting in favour.

+In May 2017, a bill co-sponsored by former Labor Premier Lara Giddings and Greens leader Cassy O'Connor was defeated in the House of Assembly by a vote of 16–6.
+The bill proposed allowing people with an eligible medical condition to voluntarily end their lives using a lethal drug after being judged to be competent, and having a specialist and two independent doctors sign off on eligibility.
+Both major parties allowed a conscience vote with Labor splitting four in favour and three against, and the Liberals splitting one in favour and thirteen against, and all three Greens voting in favour.
+Nic Street became the first Tasmanian Liberal MP to vote in support of legalising voluntary euthanasia legislation.